The Legend of Sword and Fairy 7: Reception

-Positive

 GamingBolt gave a positive review on the game's story-telling and excellent visuals.
 Other reviews on YouTube also praised the game for its musical and graphical presentation, as well as the immersive portrayal of Chinese culture and mythology.

-Negative

 Many Chinese game reviewers complained about gameplay bugs which affected early versions of the game, like falling from terrain that had not been properly loaded or the sudden disappearance of characters during boss fights.
 The gameplay and modeling optimizations from the initial version has been described as being very poor, and the game is quite demanding on hardware specification, especially when ray tracing is enabled.
 Most of the early glitches were fixed in subsequent software patches.

 The console version reported certain cutscenes in the game where the video and audio tracks are out of sync.
 The English localization was also criticized for having small, poorly contrasted fonts that are hard to read sometimes.

 Some reviewers described this title as being overly targeted towards nostalgic fans of the franchise, as many subplots are purely there to serve homages to previous games.
 The combat system was also criticised for being mediocre and lacking the weapon collision feedbacks that are common among modern AAA action games.